 Figure: Schematic depiction of the artificial heart system (Source: www.reinheart.de/systemueberblick)

 Complex control system controls the pump capacity

 In order to guarantee patient-individual control of the artificial heart, Corscience, together with ReinHeart TAH GmbH and its research partner RWTH Aachen University (“Cardiovascular Technology” teaching and research area) has developed highly reliable algorithms for detecting the circulatory condition.
-Corscience has optimised the algorithms for use in an energy-saving, Class III mobile medical device.
+Corscience has optimized the algorithms for use in an energy-saving, Class III mobile medical device.
 This is where the Erlangen-based medical device engineering specialist was able to draw upon its extensive and long-standing experience in medical data analysis, algorithms and resource-saving embedded programming.

 By converting the algorithms into IEC 62304-compliant firmware, the artificial heart could be tested in laboratory experiments.
 By working with the project partners, a highly complex closed-loop control system was thus created that independently adapts the performance of the artificial heart to the physiological load on the body.
 Initial tests on an artificial circulatory system were successful.

 Corscience is proud to have made a contribution to this ambitious development work.
 We would like to thank all project partners for their creative and faithful cooperation.

 Thanks to our expertise in the standards-compliant system development of safety-critical medical devices, the development of vital parameter algorithms and our in-depth understanding of the cardiovascular system, we are also able to implement your development or research project in the fields of life-supporting systems, ECMO, dialysis, ventilation, defibrillation, implant and IABP controls as well as VADs in a way that is efficient and geared toward success.
 Get in touch!